replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

 Getting the Install Instructions
 ================================

-Each customer has their own unique download for the Embedded Cluster.
-The download includes the Embedded Cluster binary, their license, and, for airgap installs, the airgap bundle containing all required container images.
+Each customer has their own unique download for the Embedded Cluster installer The download includes installer binary, their license, and, for airgap installs, the airgap bundle containing all required container images.
 Let's connect to the Replicated Vendor Portal and get the download instructions for our customer "Nitflex".